 Ensure you have a healthy work-life balance.
 Cardiovascular disease can be associated with mental stress.
 Friends and family can help you to relax and unwind.

 Meditation or breathing exercises help to reduce stress.
+Try out different methods.
 However, you can also relax by listening to/playing music or exercising.
 Pay attention to what does you good.

 What is the real meaning of life?
 Ask yourself if you are satisfied with your current life situation.
 Ideologies, belief and feelings of deep appreciation have a decisive effect on our health.